Before we begin talking about Nongriat, here is a quick update:

 Nongriat is uncharacteristically quiet.
 There are places so silent, that the noise of the thoughts in your head makes you restless; this is one of them.
 You have a limited view of the sky above, like a frog in the well.
 During the course of a single day, it alternates between being spotlessly blue, and having lowly hung rain-laden clouds.

 An umbrella of lush greenery, Nongriat is overwhelmingly dense, coupled with one of the best water bodies to spend one’s day in.
-The difficult bit is to get it to yourself, minus the Indian tourists (the college bunch, lechy men and families that think that water-fall is a part of their living-room).
+The difficult bit is to get it to yourself, minus the Indian tourists (the college bunch, lechy men and families that think that waterfall is a part of their living-room).

 The onslaught of tourists slows down after 3:00pm approximately, which is when you are free to become a mermaid under the waterfall.
-For me, the hours spent in that natural pool were some of the best in the whole trip!
+For me, the hours spent in that natural pool were some of the best on the whole trip!
 It is only when the evening drizzle started that I rushed back to the guest-house, which was practically thirty steps away from the water-fall.